galaxyproject/galaxy-hub/src/GalaxyUpdates/2012_05/index.md

 <div class='left'><a href='https://www.google.com/calendar/embed?src=mq93blfvdoosh5unpmivu4kh1c%40group.calendar.google.com'><img src="/src/Images/Icons/CalendarIcon.gif" /></a></div>

-There are May application deadlines for the Informatics on High Throughput Sequencing Data Workshop, and abstract and poster deadlines for !SciPy and !EuroSciPy (May 1!), SocBiN Bioinformatics 2012, and InCoB.
+There are May application deadlines for the Informatics on High Throughput Sequencing Data Workshop, and abstract and poster deadlines for SciPy and EuroSciPy (May 1!), SocBiN Bioinformatics 2012, and InCoB.

 See the [Galaxy Events Google Calendar](https://www.google.com/calendar/embed?src=mq93blfvdoosh5unpmivu4kh1c%40group.calendar.google.com) for details on these and other events.